harman052/rivraddon/README.md

 ### Unit tests

-Runs all unit tests with:
+Run all unit tests with:

 `npm test` <br/>or<br/>
 `yarn test`